Dance! - Irish dance: I want to learn that too!

 If you really can't go to a school, then the internet will probably get you going to a great extent, but I advice against just watching some videos on YouTube.

 You'll probably have a better start with Diddlyi.
-This organisation features classes done by world champions and ex-Riverdancers and has an extensive range of online practice-videos.
-This will also cost you money, but you can practice at home.
+This organisation - the website unfortunately went offline in 2019 - features classes done by world champions and ex-Riverdancers and has a range of online practice-videos.

 Caution!
 If you are already planning on visiting a school, then leave Diddlyi for what it is.
 Those videos do not replace a teacher.

 - Don't buy a pair of dance-shoes right away